Introduction

 Motivation

 The idea to use a trait to define Dropshot APIs was initially proposed by Sean Klein in Dropshot PR #5247.
-Much of this section is an expanded form of this post.
+Much of this section is an expanded form of the issue summary.

 Issues with function-based APIs